elizabethsabernethy/phase-4-final-project/README.md

   - collector can view all paintings from one museum
   - collector can view one specific painting from a museum

+  # backend done -collector can view all museums
+  # backend done -collector can view one museum
+  # backend done -collector can add museum to list

   - collector can add a painting from a museum to their collection, or see that a painting is already in their collection

 - Add a painting form (only if signed in)